whitneyburton/portfolios/students/1706-front/john-michael-boudreaux/20170804-john-boudreaux-m1.md

 * [Original Assignment](http://frontend.turing.io/projects/number-guesser.html)

 The project was to build a game that generates a random number that the user has to guess.
-After each guess they are given simple or sarcastic instructions along to lead the way to the corrrect answer.
+After each guess they are given simple or sarcastic instructions along to lead the way to the correct answer.
 They could either have a random num generated between 0-100 or pick a range of their own.
-When the correct answer was chosen the random number the DOm would display winning text and the guessing range would increase by 10 and decrease by 10 increasing th difficulty each time.
+When the correct answer was chosen the random number the DOM would display winning text and the guessing range would increase by 10 and decrease by 10 increasing th difficulty each time.

 My Eval Comments: